-Here’s a sampling from among the 175 simple plant-based recipes from the book, plus a bonus of three podcasts on which I was a guest, holding forth on all things vegan.
-I’d like to once again thank all of these dedicated colleagues who hosted me on their platforms when the fall 2019 blog tour for 5-Ingredient Vegan happened!
+Here’s a sampling from among the 175 simple plant-based recipes from the book, plus a bonus of three podcasts on which I was a guest, holding forth on all things plant-based.
+I’d like to thank all of these dedicated vegan colleagues who hosted me on their platforms when the fall 2019 blog tour for 5-Ingredient Vegan happened!

 Kristina of Spabettie presents Sweet Potato Coconut Bisque.
 She writes, “Vegan sweet potato soup recipe is bright and flavorful.
 A 5 ingredient soup with tips to make it quick and easy.”
 Kristina did me one better, topping the soup with a homemade coconut cream.
 And bonus, she provides instructions for making an Instant Pot® version of this soup.